 We are proud to announce Professor Luciano Floridi as our keynote speaker.
 Floridi is Professor of Philosophy and Ethics of Information at Oxford Internet Institute where he is also Director of the Digital Ethics Lab.
 He is best known for his foundational research on the Philosophy of Information and Information Ethics, two new research areas that he contributed to establish.

-The following is a draft outline of the day.
-More details will be announced but for now - save the date!
 This is a free event but we do recommend registering as the event will book out.

 |9:30am||Welcome - Thas Nirmalathas, Director of Melbourne Networked Society Institute|

 Keynote - Professor Luciano Floridi, Director of Digital Ethics Lab at Oxford Internet Institute.

 The Green and the Blue: The smart deal for a sustainable and preferable future

 In the mangrove society, machine-readable data, new forms of agency and interactions are constantly evolving.
 The consequences of such a radical transformation are many, but one is particularly significant and rich in consequences: how should we design the mangrove society, when it comes to the relationship between the natural and the digital?

 In this talk, Prof Floridi will argue that the digital blue is a great ally of the environmental green.
 The two work best in tandem.
 And if the world will enjoy a sustainable development for the environment that is also socially preferable for humanity, it will be because green and blue will have created a virtuous circle of nature and technology.
 It can be done.
 There is just no time to waste.